 Please use the review feature!
 Consistently accruing 5 star Google reviews greatly increases your online visibility, credibility, and also benefits your website’s SEO.

-Here’s where you add your target service area(s) for your handyman business:
+Here’s where you add your service area(s) for your handyman business:

 If you would accept work in a town/city, add it here.
 There is a limit to how many service areas you can add, so include your primary service areas within that limitation.